lbl-srg/obc/specification/source/codeGeneration.rst

 Introduction
 ^^^^^^^^^^^^

-This section describes the translation from CDL to a building automation system.
+This section describes the translation of control sequences expressed in CDL to a building automation system.

 Translating the *CDL library* to a building automation system to make it available as part of a product line needs to be done only when